bmeurant/technical-docs/software-architecture/security-patterns/valet-key.md

 date: 2025-10-28
 ---

 The **Valet Key** pattern involves providing a client with a temporary, restricted-access token (a "key") that grants direct access to a specific resource.
-This approach allows the application to offload data transfer operations to the underlying storage or messaging service, enhancing performance, scalability, and cost-efficiency.
+This approach allows the application to offload data transfer operations to the underlying storage or messaging service, enhancing performance, [[software-architecture/system-design-fundamentals/index#Scalability|scalability]], and cost-efficiency.

 The application acts as the "valet," authenticating the client and issuing a key with fine-grained permissions (e.g., read-only, write-only), a specific scope (e.g., a single file), and a limited lifetime.